brotatotes/bht-automation/bht gen 3/1 Corinthians/Chapter 8/1 Corinthians 8 12 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 00:41:28
+- Timestamp: 12-19-2023 01:09:49
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.7"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 79
+- BHT Word Count: 82
-- BHT Commentary Usage: 48.21%
+- BHT Commentary Usage: 38.6%
-- BHT Quality Score: 2.1074632283627683
+- BHT Quality Score: 2.2119202910823796
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (56):
+- ChatGPT injected words (57):
-	['a', 'act', 'actions', 'against', 'already', 'and', 'are', 'as', 'blood', 'brethren', 'brother', 'by', 'called', 'care', 'christ', 'comfort', 'conscience', 'contempt', 'demonstrated', 'do', 'for', 'harm', 'heartless', 'him', 'himself', 'his', 'insult', 'is', 'law', 'love', 'members', 'not', 'of', 'one', 'our', 'peace', 'protect', 'sensitive', 'shows', 'sin', 'smiting', 'taking', 'that', 'the', 'their', 'them', 'through', 'to', 'towards', 'violating', 'vulnerable', 'we', 'weak', 'what', 'who', 'wounding']
+	['actions', 'against', 'akin', 'an', 'and', 'between', 'blatantly', 'blood', 'brethren', 'caution', 'christ', 'conscience', 'contempt', 'deep', 'disregards', 'exercise', 'for', 'himself', 'his', 'insult', 'invalid', 'is', 'it', 'law', 'let', 'love', 'members', 'not', 'of', 'open', 'others', 'our', 'price', 'reflect', 'remember', 's', 'sensitive', 'sin', 'sinning', 'striking', 'such', 'sympathy', 'that', 'the', 'their', 'thereby', 'therefore', 'to', 'towards', 'treatment', 'unfeeling', 'union', 'us', 'violates', 'weak', 'wound', 'wounds']
-- ChatGPT injected words (significant words only) (29):
+- ChatGPT injected words (significant words only) (35):
-	['act', 'actions', 'blood', 'brethren', 'brother', 'called', 'care', 'christ', 'comfort', 'conscience', 'contempt', 'demonstrated', 'harm', 'heartless', 'insult', 'law', 'love', 'members', 'peace', 'protect', 'sensitive', 'shows', 'sin', 'smiting', 'taking', 'violating', 'vulnerable', 'weak', 'wounding']
+	['actions', 'akin', 'blatantly', 'blood', 'brethren', 'caution', 'christ', 'conscience', 'contempt', 'deep', 'disregards', 'exercise', 'insult', 'invalid', 'law', 'let', 'love', 'members', 'open', 'price', 'reflect', 'remember', 's', 'sensitive', 'sin', 'sinning', 'striking', 'sympathy', 'treatment', 'unfeeling', 'union', 'violates', 'weak', 'wound', 'wounds']

 ### Logs
-- Attempt 1 BHT: To sin against a weak brother is a heartless act, akin to striking an invalid.
-It is not only a violation of the law to love and seek the welfare of our brethren, but it also wounds their sensitive conscience, damaging their relationship with Christ.
-By disregarding this, we show contempt for the blood of Christ and insult Him.
-We must be cautious not to lead others astray by engaging in activities that may harm their peace and comfort.
-Our duty is to love and protect our brothers and sisters, for in doing so, we demonstrate our love for Christ Himself.
+- Attempt 1 BHT: To sin against the brethren is to act unfeeling and cruel, smiting those who are weak.
+It is to disregard the sensitivity of their conscience, putting them in a position of needing protection.
+In doing so, not only do we violate the law of love towards our brethren, but we also sin against Christ Himself.
+This contemptible and insulting behavior shows a lack of regard for the price of Christ's blood and undermines the unity and sympathy between Christ and His members.
+Jesus Himself warned us that what we do to the least of our brothers, we do unto Him.
+So let us be mindful of our actions and ensure that we do not wound the conscience of our brethren, for in doing so, we sin against Christ.
-- 🔄 1 Corinthians 8:12 (attempt 1, 101 words, 45.59% quotes quality score: 1.983947025116293, V2 normalized quality score: 57.31, commentator tiers 1-3: 20.62%, 46.23%, 33.14%)
+- 🔄 1 Corinthians 8:12 (attempt 1, 129 words, 46.67% quotes quality score: 2.102730523372137, V2 normalized quality score: 61.26, commentator tiers 1-3: 22.59%, 44.95%, 32.46%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: To sin against a weak brother, smiting one who is already vulnerable, is a heartless act that shows contempt for the blood of Christ.
-By violating the law of love and wounding their sensitive conscience, we insult Christ Himself.
-We are called to love and protect our brethren, taking care not to harm their peace and comfort.
-Our love for Christ is demonstrated through our actions towards His members, as what we do to them, we do to Him.
+- Attempt 2 BHT: To sin against the weak brethren is unfeeling and akin to striking an invalid—an open insult to Christ.
+It violates the law of love and wounds their sensitive conscience, thereby sinning against Christ Himself.
+Such contempt for Christ's blood price blatantly disregards the deep union and sympathy between Christ and His members.
+Let us remember that our actions towards others reflect our treatment of Christ Himself, and therefore, let us exercise caution not to wound the conscience of our brethren.
-- 🔄 1 Corinthians 8:12 (attempt 2, 79 words, 48.21% quotes quality score: 2.1074632283627683, V2 normalized quality score: 61.41, commentator tiers 1-3: 21.25%, 44.15%, 34.6%)
+- 🔄 1 Corinthians 8:12 (attempt 2, 82 words, 38.6% quotes quality score: 2.2119202910823796, V2 normalized quality score: 64.89, commentator tiers 1-3: 22.33%, 43.65%, 34.03%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: To strike a weak brother, sinning against them and disregarding their sensitive conscience, is not only unfeeling but a direct offense to Christ Himself.
-This contemptuous act demonstrates a lack of regard for the redeeming power of Christ's blood, treating it as inconsequential.
-We have a responsibility to love and protect our brethren, ensuring that our actions do not harm their peace and comfort.
-By failing to do so, we dishonor Christ and undermine the unity that exists between Him and His followers.
-- 🔄 1 Corinthians 8:12 (attempt 3, 84 words, 42.19% quotes quality score: 1.9779128688495533, V2 normalized quality score: 57.11, commentator tiers 1-3: 22.2%, 43.85%, 33.95%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: To strike a weak brother, sinning against them and disregarding their sensitive conscience, is not only unfeeling but an act that dishonors Christ Himself.
-This contemptuous act disregards the value of Christ's blood and undermines the unity that exists between Him and His followers.
-Our duty is to love and protect our brethren, ensuring that our actions do not harm their peace and comfort.
-Neglecting this responsibility is an insult to Christ and diminishes the love and compassion we are called to display.
+- Attempt 3 BHT: To sin against the weak brethren is a cruel act, as if striking an invalid.
+Such behavior violates the law of love and wounds their sensitive conscience, a slap in the face.
+This contemptible action is an insult to Christ Himself, disregarding His redeeming sacrifice.
+It ignores the close union and sympathy between Christ and His members.
+Let us be cautious not to inflict harm upon our brethren's conscience, for in doing so, we sin against Christ.
+- 🔄 1 Corinthians 8:12 (attempt 3, 78 words, 45.0% quotes quality score: 2.0717573493974477, V2 normalized quality score: 60.23, commentator tiers 1-3: 25.31%, 40.78%, 33.91%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 4 BHT: To sin against the weak brethren is unfeeling and cruel, akin to striking an invalid.
+Such contemptible behavior insults Christ and disregards His sacrifice.
+It violates the law of love and wounds their sensitive conscience, which is like a slap in the face.
+This disregard for Christ's blood price undermines the deep union between Christ and His members.
+Let us be cautious not to harm our brethren's conscience, for it is in doing so that we sin against Christ.
-- 🔄 1 Corinthians 8:12 (attempt 4, 84 words, 38.98% quotes quality score: 1.9446583467007106, V2 normalized quality score: 56.0, commentator tiers 1-3: 21.4%, 43.87%, 34.73%)
+- 🔄 1 Corinthians 8:12 (attempt 4, 81 words, 42.37% quotes quality score: 2.1214367528618325, V2 normalized quality score: 61.88, commentator tiers 1-3: 24.49%, 41.36%, 34.15%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: To smite a weak brother, sinning against their sensitive conscience, is an unfeeling act that dishonors Christ Himself.
-By striking them, we show contempt for Christ and disregard the value of His blood.
-We are called to love and protect our brethren, ensuring that our actions do not harm their peace and comfort.
-Neglecting this responsibility is an insult to Christ and diminishes the love and compassion we are called to demonstrate towards one another as members united with Christ.
+- Attempt 5 BHT: To sin against the weak brethren is a cruel act, akin to striking an invalid, and an insult to Christ.
+It violates the law of love and wounds their sensitive conscience, like a slap in the face.
+The disregard for Christ's sacrifice undermines the deep union with His members.
+Let us be cautious not to harm our brethren's conscience, for in doing so, we sin against Christ Himself.
-- 🔄 1 Corinthians 8:12 (attempt 5, 80 words, 45.76% quotes quality score: 2.068980841105536, V2 normalized quality score: 60.13, commentator tiers 1-3: 22.48%, 42.95%, 34.57%)
+- 🔄 1 Corinthians 8:12 (attempt 5, 70 words, 43.14% quotes quality score: 2.1294841788797543, V2 normalized quality score: 62.15, commentator tiers 1-3: 23.83%, 42.25%, 33.92%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ 1 Corinthians 8:12 bht prompt v0.7 (79 words, 48.21% quotes)
+- ✅ 1 Corinthians 8:12 bht prompt v0.7 (82 words, 38.6% quotes)
-- quality score: 2.1074632283627683, V2 normalized quality score: 61.41, commentator tiers 1-3: 21.25%, 44.15%, 34.6%)
+- quality score: 2.2119202910823796, V2 normalized quality score: 64.89, commentator tiers 1-3: 22.33%, 43.65%, 34.03%)